 - Entering any unauthorized area without appropriate permission (i.e. all roofs, maintenance shop, locked buildings, and rooms).

 - Tampering with any security system including, but not limited to, building exits, locks, surveillance, corridors, altering or propping open any locked exit doors, or propping open any exterior windows other than those in student rooms.

 - Unauthorized possession, use, or duplication of College keys or FOBs.

-- Theft of property, including but not limited to, withholding information about stolen property, possessing property known to be stolen, or taking property of another without consent, even with an intent to return the property.
+- Theft of property or services, including but not limited to, withholding information about stolen property, possessing property known to be stolen, or taking property of another without consent, even with an intent to return the property.